-Secure boot establishes a trust relationship between the UEFI BIOS and the software it eventually launches (such as bootloaders, OSes, or UEFI drivers and utilities).
-Once Secure Boot is enabled and configured, only software or firmware signed with approved keys are allowed to execute.
+Secure boot establishes a trusting relationship between the UEFI BIOS and the software it eventually launches (such as bootloaders, OSes, or UEFI drivers and utilities).
+Once Secure Boot is enabled and configured, only software or firmware signed with approved keys is allowed to execute.
 Although Secure Boot can improve system security, people have some concerns that Microsoft’s Secure Boot function will make it difficult to install Linux or other systems on a Windows machine.

 If your computer/laptop comes with Windows 10 as the in-built OS, it might as well have the "Secure Boot" function enabled by default.
 And with "Secure Boot" enabled, you won’t be able to boot your computer from a CD-ROM drive or USB memory stick, Network Interface Card, etc.